The Best Arkansas Homeowners Insurance Companies

 Arkansas’ annual premiums for homeowners insurance are on the higher side — on average $1,312 per year for an HO-3 policy, compared to the nationwide average of $1,173.
 That said, how much you’ll pay can vary a lot depending on your home’s size, your assets, and your address.
 Use our tool to find your best rates:

-Because of the state’s inclement weather, the best homeowners insurance in Arkansas takes into account risk factors from potential storm damage, all while being affordable and easy to work with.
-Proximity to the Gulf of Mexico and “Tornado Alley” creates region-specific hazards like hurricanes and tornadoes, which can rack up costly damages and claims.
-Because of this, premiums in Arkansas are slightly higher than on average in the US.
+Arkansas’ proximity to the Gulf of Mexico and “Tornado Alley” creates region-specific hazards like hurricanes and tornadoes, which can rack up costly damages and claims.
+Because of this, premiums in Arkansas are slightly higher than average in the US.
 That said, premiums for homeowners insurance depend on many different factors, so shopping around and getting quotes from multiple companies is the only way to find the best (and cheapest) insurance for your specific situation.

-To find our top Arkansas homeowners insurance companies, we used a similar methodology to that in our review on nationwide providers, with an eye toward what makes buying homeowners insurance in Arkansas unique.
-We started with the top five providers of homeowners insurance by marketshare in Arkansas and evaluated each of them based on their coverage options and discounts, paying special attention to the options Arkansas homeowners in particular would be interested in: coverage from tornadoes, hail, rain, and wind damage.
+To find our top Arkansas homeowners insurance companies, we used a similar methodology to that in our review of the best homeowners insurance providers nationwide, with an eye toward what makes buying homeowners insurance in Arkansas unique.
+We started with the top five providers of homeowners insurance by market share in Arkansas and evaluated each of them based on their coverage options and discounts, paying special attention to the options Arkansas homeowners in particular would be interested in: coverage from tornadoes, hail, rain, and wind damage.

-Then we determined how each company’s online resources, tools, and educational materials stacked up.
-We prioritized detailed and informative websites, easy to use online tools, and a breadth of customer support options online and over the phone.
-We also looked at the companies’ financial stability ratings from independent agencies A.M.
-Best, Moody’s, and Standard & Poor’s, plus customer satisfaction and claims process rankings from Consumer Reports and J.D.
+Then we looked at the companies’ financial stability ratings from independent agencies A.M.
+Best, Moody’s, and S&P Global — plus customer satisfaction and claims process rankings from Consumer Reports and J.D.
 Power.
 Finally, we put ourselves in the shoes of a prospective buyer and went through the quote process for a sample property in Arkansas to judge how easy it was to get an estimate.

 In the end, we ranked the top five based on how well they performed in each of these areas.
 That said, the best coverage for one homeowner might be totally different for another, since coverage rates vary based on what kind of home you’re insuring, where you live, and what discounts or endorsements apply.
 We recommend using this review as a guide as you begin shopping around for your best.

 We highly suggest starting your search for Arkansas homeowners insurance with State Farm.
-Most State Farm basic coverage plans will cover Arkansas homeowners for the most common claims, like wind, hail, and lightning.
+Most State Farm basic coverage plans cover Arkansas homeowners for the most common claims, like wind, hail, and lightning.
 It shines for its financial stability ratings, hitting top marks with both A.M.
-Best and Standard and Poor’s — higher than any of the other companies we looked at.
-Their reputation with customers is also great, earning a 4/5 from J.D.
-Power’s overall satisfaction ratings and a “Very Good” from Consumer Reports (the second-highest rating possible) for claims experience and timely payment of claims.
+Best and S&P Global — higher than any of the other companies we looked at.
+Its reputation with customers is also great, earning a 4/5 from J.D.
+Power’s overall satisfaction ratings and an 82/100 from Consumer Reports’ reader scores.
 Not only will State Farm be there for you as you create your policy, but it comes with the confidence that your claims will be paid promptly and reliably in the future.

-In terms of online tools and educational resources, State Farm lacked the same wealth of options as Shelter Mutual, Allstate, and Farmers.
+In terms of online tools and educational resources, State Farm lacks the same wealth of options as Shelter Mutual, Allstate, and Farmers.
 However, the online experience is redeemed by the online quote tool process, which offers up a lot of the information missing from the rest of the site.
-This highly-customizable tool allows you to enter your personal amount of dwelling protection to see how different endorsements and discounts will affect your monthly premium.
-It’s a handy feature, and one we didn’t see anywhere else.
+This highly customizable tool allows you to enter your personal amount of dwelling protection to see how different endorsements and discounts will affect your monthly premium.
+It’s a handy feature and one we didn’t see anywhere else.

 Allstate ranks just below State Farm in terms of financial stability, with good to excellent ratings from A.M.
-Best, Moody’s, and Standard & Poor’s.
-Allstate’s Consumer Reports and JD Power customer satisfaction ratings are also just slightly lower than frontrunners State Farm and Shelter Mutual.
-However, the company tops all other contenders in terms of discounts, including one for new customers, one for having your account set to auto-pay, and one for customers 55 and older.
+Best, Moody’s, and S&P Global.
+Allstate’s Consumer Reports and J.D.
+Power customer satisfaction ratings are also just slightly lower than those of frontrunner State Farm.
+However, the company tops all other contenders in terms of discounts, including one for new customers, one for having your account set to auto-pay, and one for customers age 55 and older.
 While Allstate doesn’t offer quite as many endorsements as State Farm, it does include some important ones, like one for sewer and water backup.

 With high ratings and a wealth of online resources, Shelter Mutual is also worth looking into.
 Its website is incredibly informative, with an FAQ section and clear information about its coverage options.
 The number of endorsements it lists is second only to State Farm, making it one of the most customizable policies around.
 And though Shelter Mutual doesn’t list quite as many discounts as the other companies we looked at, it offers the basic ones: multi-policy discount, claims-free discount, and discounts for added safety features to your home, like alarms and locks.